 - Address obstacles like distance-related barriers to education, re-entry policies for young mothers, and menstrual hygiene management in schools.

 From refugee camps and warzones to countries torn apart by natural disasters, girls are going to extraordinary lengths to learn despite the danger they risk.

 but they urgently need our help.
-Something as vital as an emergency tent or as simple as an exercise book can help get girls back to school and learning.
+Something as vital as a dignity-kit or as simple as an exercise book can help get girls back to school and learning.

 Give today to our Education for Every Girl

 appeal and your donation will go directly to UNICEF’s education work.